modelsconf2018/artifact-evaluation/kusmenko/README.md

     3. Open the folder `EMAStudio.11Jul-1309`
     4. click at the `ide.bat` flie (the delivered JVM may ask for network permission, you can ignore the Window)
     5. an HTML page directing to `localhost` will open with the IDE
-    6. open the first project `AutoPilot` by clicking at the blue checkpoint button
+    6. open the first project `AutoPilot` by clicking at the blue checkpoint button (see picture 1)
     7. it will open the main component `Auotpilot.emam`
     8. click at the `Execute Model` button (this will translate the model via our compiler infrastructure to native code; this takes a while as linking against the LAPLACK library needs some minutes)
     9. a new browser tab with the MontiSim simulators opens